GR1M7/GameConfig/CSGO/README.md

 -tickrate 128 -novid -console +exec gr1m_csgo.cfg

 / ! \ This config is extremely outdated.
-Current config is all default CS settings
+Current config is all default CS settings.